Soma San MarcosMay 2013: A review in Bike Times.

 Comfort doesn’t come from the frame material, anti-vibration handlebar plugs, or even fat, cushy bar tape.
 It comes from high handlebars, and low-pressure tires.
 A typical road bike today puts the handlebar several inches below the saddle.
 That’s no place for a drop handlebar, but it’s where most of them are on normal bikes.
 The San Marcos (like all of our bikes), lets you raise them and feel good.

 The comfort difference is so dramatic that you’ll notice it within five seconds of your first ride.
 It’s not subtle.
 This first impression is also a lasting one, and you’ll be way more comfortable after 80 miles on the SM than you will be on any normal road bike—an inevitable consequence of the higher handlebars.
-They take weight off your hands, de-compress your arms, make it easy to see without craning your neck, and you won’t have to learn forward as much, so your back will relax more.
+They take weight off your hands, de-compress your arms, make it easy to see without craning your neck, and you won’t have to lean forward as much, so your back will relax more.
 You know how, now—on your current normal road bike—you hardly ever ride the drops on your drop bars?
 They’re too low.
 It’s akward to get down there and uncomfortable to be there.
-That’s change on the SM.
+It's different on the SM.

 The fatter road tires the San Marcos fits contribute a lot, too.
 Higher volume allows lower pressure.
 Instead of riding around on 23mm tires pumped to an iron-like 115psi, you can ride 32mm tires pumped to 80psi, or 35mm tires at 65.
 The comfort difference is huge.
 The tire rolls over a driveway lip or a chunk out of the road, and it deforms, absorbing the blow.
 This is the way tires are supposed to work, but modern road bikes fit only skinny tires that have to be pumped up too hard to do this.